 Sophomore Callister Misquitta has been attending Country Day since his freshman year.
 He spends his winter skiing on the weekends with his family.
 He’s your go to person to talk about anything skiing or snowboarding related.
 When he isn’t skiing, you can find him practicing the piano or playing with his friends.
 Every morning he goes on runs to ensure that he’s ready for cross country and track.

 Contact at firstname.lastname@example.org.

-Dylan James Margolis is a sophomore at the ripe age of 15.
-This is his second year reporting for the Octagon.
-He hasn’t lost all of his baby teeth yet and is a pretty big fan of “Star Wars.”
-For proof, he predicts that Endor returns in episode 9 with the Ewoks.
+Dylan James Margolis is a junior at the ripe age of 17.
+This is his fourth year reporting for the Octagon.
+He is a pretty big fan of “Star Wars.”
+He correctly predicted the return of Endor in episode 9.
 Lastly, Dylan always has the best story ideas and should get points for all of them.
 Contact at email@example.com.

 Junior Elise Sommerhaug has been attending SCDS since fourth grade.
 She has participated in the Octagon since freshman year, starting out as a writer but moving to photography one year later.
 She enjoys playing volleyball and the violin inside and outside of school.
 Contact at firstname.lastname@example.org.

 When not at the pool or in school, freshman Emily Asperger loves eating and scrolling through Tik Tok.
 She has attended Country Day for seven years and is a first-year Octagon staffer.
 She swims competitively year round and has a passion for eating ice cream.
 She enjoys playing the violin and walking her two dogs.
 She is definitely still trying to figure out high school.
 Contact at email@example.com